Hofer's metric in compact Lie groups: The geometry of groups with bi-invariant Finsler metrics

 Clearly $(1)\Rightarrow (3)$, and $(3)\Rightarrow (4)$ when $x\in\k$ is a regular element (so we obtain a non-degenerate Finsler norm, see Remarks \ref{semiads} and \ref{onesided}).
 Since regular elements are dense in $\k$, it is straightforward to see that $(4)$ must then hold for any $x\in \k$, if $(3)$ holds.
 Now assume that $(1)$ does not hold, then by Hahn-Banach's theorem there exists a linear functional $\varphi$ separating $z$ and the convex capsule of the orbit, i.e.

 Let $x\in \k$ such that $\varphi=\langle x,\,\cdot\rangle$, then by Remark \ref{semiads}

 This shows that $(4)$ cannot hold, finishing the proof of the equivalences.
-Now assumme that any of the conditions hold, and we have equality of norms $\|z\|=\|w\|$ holds for some norm, then
+Now assume that any of the conditions hold, and we have equality of norms $\|z\|=\|w\|$ holds for some norm, then

 We note that there is a common norming functional $\varphi$ for all the $\lambda_i \Ad_{k_i}w$ by Lemma \ref{mismacara}; since $\lambda_i\ge 0$ this amounts for the $\Ad_{k_i}w$ in the same face of a sphere of the norm.
 Then also